Wilfred de Souza

-Wilfred Anthony de Souza GCIH (23 April 1927 - 4 September 2015) was an Indian surgeon and politician who served as the 5th Chief Minister of Goa from May 1993 to April 1994, and served two additional terms.
+Wilfred Anthony de Souza GCIH (23 April 1927 – 4 September 2015) was an Indian surgeon and politician who served as the fifth Chief Minister of Goa, holding the office thrice between 1993 and 1998.
 He also served as first Deputy Chief Minister of Goa in different occasions from 1980 to 2007, and held the position a total of four times.
 He was a member of the Indian National Congress and the Goa Rajiv Congress Party, during his third tenure.

 Early life and education

-Wilfred Anthony de Souza was born in Vagator, Portuguese Goa on 23 April 1927, to Dr. Tito Fermino de Souza and Alina Ana Maria de Souza, parents of Goan Catholic origin immigrated from Anjuna, Goa.
+Wilfred Anthony de Souza was born in Vagator, Portuguese Goa on 23 April 1927, to Dr. Tito Fermino de Souza and Alina Ana Maria de Souza, of Goan Catholic origin from Anjuna, Goa.
+Jesuit priest Romuald D'Souza was his brother.